How to Use Social Media For International Relations: A Case Study of Synergy Management School

 A year after his visit to South Australian University and his subsequent implementation of stellar online marketing campaigns, the IRO at Andrew and his marketing team had regularly started receiving inquiries from international students and colleges about collaboration.
 He had also initiated an outreach program to contact foreign universities from Middle and Europe for potential research collaboration.

-The above case study shares social media practices of the featured institute.
+The above case study shares the social media practices of the featured institute.
 In addition to this, we’re sharing some best practices of how top institutes around the world are using social media and digital technologies:

 - Radio Jingles